roboseb/pokemetrics/README.md

     Three hours yesterday, hopefully the full five today.
 Gonna start with restyling the dpad, cause it looks real dumb in mobile and with the full framerate.
 Mobile layout is basically done already and looks pretty good.

+    After my mobile layout grind yesterday and a little bit of fixing imports today, there is officially a hosted version that runs very well on desktop and mobile.
+And I am happy.

 --To-Do--

 DONE-basic inputs